MatChung/scummvm-ps3/README.md

 I have only tried a handful of games, this list is by far not complete

  .)
-You will get corrupted palettes in most games (corruption is usually just minor)

- .)
 Beneath a Steel Sky crashes during the intro

- .)
-Many scumm games crash when showing the overlay (Start button)

  .) in some games the cursor has no transparent colors

  .) slowdowns may occur

  .)
-MT32 emu shows problems at least in MI2
+MT32 emu has some performance problems (very bad in MI2 intro)